strangergwenn/UnrealUpdater/README.md

 		<Notes>*Title*

 		Text, text, text.</Notes>
-		<NotUpdatedFile>UDKGame/Config/i-will-not-be-erased.ini</NotUpdatedFile>
 	</ReleaseNotes>

 GameManifest.xml syntax
 --------

 You should probably use a tool for this.
 The syntax is very easy, but you will probably have a lot of files here.
+You can use my other tool, [Unreal Manifest](https://github.com/arbonagw/UnrealManifest) for this.

 	<FolderProperties FolderName=".">
 		<Folders>